Virginia Adoption Reunion Registry and Open Adoption: What Families Need to Know

 Birth parents can file a Contact Preference Form indicating whether they welcome direct contact, prefer contact through an intermediary, or request no contact.
 Importantly, the Contact Preference Form does not seal or withhold the OBC — it only expresses the birth parent's preferred mode of contact.
 An adoptee receives the OBC regardless of how the birth parent has completed the form.

-For families adopting infants in Virginia today, this means the child you adopt will have the legal right to obtain their original birth certificate at age 18.
+For families adopting infants in Virginia today, this means a child born in Virginia will have the legal right to obtain their original birth certificate at age 18.
 Open communication about this right, about the birth family, and about the child's origins is both emotionally important and now legally supported.

 Open Adoption in Virginia